Jen Seron

 Since I was a child I wanted to draw from life.
 I specifically wanted to draw faces, but nobody would sit still for me.
 So I drew my own face.
 I tried different expressions.
 It was fun and still is!
 I've done hundreds; I love doing portraits of others, too!
 The Lamed Vavnick series is mostly portraits of people seen in NYC and on NYC subways.

-If you'd like to be part of this series of portraits, please contact me.
-If you'd like to commission a portrait of yourself or a loved one, or exhibit a portion or all of this series, contact me at jen@jenseron.com
+If you'd like learn more or to be part of this series of portraits, please contact me. commission a portrait of yourself or a loved one, or exhibit this series, please contact me at jen@jenseron.com

 • Emergent Overlap